bhaveshtangirala786/RSNA/README.md

 * To train the models using a K-fold split, run the following command : python train.py
 * To make predictions on new data, run : python predict.py

+If you run into any trouble with the setup/code or have any questions please contact me at abhimanyukarshni@gmail.com